-FPL Form is a website designed to help you to choose which players to transfer in and out of your Fantasy Premier League (FPL) team, when to transfer them, and which players to play in your team, captain, or sit on your bench.
+FPL Form is a website designed to help you choose which players to transfer in and out of your Fantasy Premier League (FPL) team, when to transfer them, and which players to play in your team, captain, or sit on your bench.
 Past statistics are used in optimized algorithms to predict future performance.
 The ultimate aim is to maximize your FPL points so you can win your mini-leagues and achieve a high overall rank.

 There is a lot of information on the page, so there will be some delay when it is first opened.
 This is normal.
 Please be patient.
 Once the data has been loaded, a lot of information and power is available without having to reload the page.

 If things go weird at any point, reload the page.
 If things are still weird then hold the CTRL key (CMD on a Mac) and press F5 to do a hard reset, which refreshes the cache.
+See below for instructions on clearing the cache on mobile.

 When scrolling the table vertically, the column headers and footers should "stick" to the top and bottom of the screen and always be visible.

-The table's rows can sorted by the data in a column by clicking on the column header.
+The table's rows can be sorted by the data in a column by clicking on the column header.
 A arrow means a column can be sorted in both directions (descending/ascending), a arrow means it can be sorted by descending values only, and a arrow means it can be sorted by ascending values only.
 The column(s) currently used for sorting are highlighted in dark grey.
 By default, the table loads with rows sorted descendingly by the players' predicted points for the next gameweek.

 To sort by multiple columns, click a column header to sort by its values, then hold the SHIFT key while clicking further column headers to sort secondarily by the values in those columns.
 For example, you could sort by Cost, then hold down the SHIFT key and click PP Rest Of Season to order the players by their predicted points for the rest of the season, within each price point.
 Or you could rank each team's players by position and predicted points for the next 6 gameweeks by clicking the Team column header, then hold SHIFT and click Pos then PP Next 6.
 Click any other column header to clear the multiple column sorting.